PaulMatencio/frontend-nanodegree-arcade-game/README.md

 -A few Rocks will replace stones at level 2 and 3.
 -Rocks are obtacle for the player.
 Player can't cross rock.

+- The player can select the speed of the bugs ( very slow, slow, medium, fast and very fast)

 WIN:
 -When a player gets 900 points, he wins the game then